openshift-cloud-functions/Documentation/knative-minishift.md

 ## Additional resources
 * For more information about installing Minishift, see the [Minishift documentation](https://docs.okd.io/latest/minishift/getting-started/installing.html).
 * For more information about installing libvirt and qemu-kvm, see the documentation [here](https://docs.okd.io/latest/minishift/getting-started/setting-up-virtualization-environment.html).
+* When running OpenShift in a single VM, you can reuse the Docker daemon managed by Minishift for other Docker use cases- see the documentation [here](https://docs.okd.io/latest/minishift/using/docker-daemon.html).